servactory/servactory.com/docs/guide/actions/usage.md

 ## Aliases for `make`

-Through the `action_aliases` configuration it is possible to add an alias for the `make` method.
+Through the `action_aliases` configuration it is possible to add alternatives to the `make` method.

 ```ruby {2,5}
 configuration do